 The Crane School of Music is a community of musician-educators committed to fostering a vital musical society.
 Thriving programs in performance, composition, music business, and the academic disciplines of music history and theory enrich our long-standing heritage of leadership in music education.
 Our undergraduate programs are designed to provide a strong and comprehensive foundation across all areas of study, whereas our graduate programs bring greater depth and focus within these areas.
 In keeping with SUNY Potsdam's mission as a student-centered institution, Crane students and faculty collaborate in pursuing a broad range of opportunities for artistic, personal and professional growth.
 Blending proven traditional approaches and promising educational innovations in a uniquely supportive and cooperative learning community, The Crane School equips students with both the foundations and flexibility needed for the challenges of the 21st century.

-The Crane School of Music is an accredited institutional member of the National Association of Schools of Music (NASM).
+The Crane School of Music has been accredited by the National Association of Schools of Music (NASM) since 1957.
 SUNY Potsdam’s teacher education programs are accredited through the National Council for Accreditation of Teacher Education (NCATE), now known as the Council for the Accreditation of Educator Preparation (CAEP).

 The Crane School of Music is distinguished as the only All-Steinway School within the SUNY System.
 In fact, Crane has made the largest piano order in Steinway & Sons history—twice.
 This happened in 1955 (with 125 pianos) and 2007 (with 141 pianos).